joewdavies/awesome-frontend-gis/README.md

 - [OpenAerialMap](https://openaerialmap.org/) - An open service to provide access to a commons of openly licensed imagery and map layer services.
 - [Global Climate Monitor](https://www.globalclimatemonitor.org/) - Global open climate data available for download.
 - [Copernicus open access hub](https://scihub.copernicus.eu) - Copernicus satellite imagery download.
+- [Global Biodiversity Information Facility (GBIF)](https://www.gbif.org/) - An international network and data infrastructure funded by the world's governments and aimed at providing anyone, anywhere, open access to data about all types of life on Earth.

 ### Web APIs
 Restful APIs for consuming geospatial data on the fly: